Accredited Private Archives Center

 In the event that you are not ready to give away your documents, add a clause to your will indicating your wish to bequeath these documents to our archives department to ensure that your memory is saved and passed on to future generations.

-To make a donation or to request information, please contact the museum’s curator Karine Savary by phone at 819-821-5406 or by e-mail at [email protected].
+To make a donation or to request information, please contact the museum’s curator Vicky Shank by phone at 819-821-5406 or by e-mail at [email protected].